stjude-biohackathon/KIDS23-Team6/README.md

 This project changed from a data processing to a data engineering and reduction effort once we realized how large the data-set is.
 The following is an illustration of the tranformation and reduction of data that had to take place before we could start visualization and machine-learning efforts:

 <img width="1179" alt="image" src="https://user-images.githubusercontent.com/43145254/236521567-dd7976cd-8e57-4c7c-98fe-4c326fedf647.png">

+# So, what's the need?

+The HPCF has gotten multiple requests regarding the usage of the cluster as a whole as well as for individual queues and departments.
+There is a tool which provides some visualiztion capabilties, but it's overly complicated for everyday use and for researchers who cannot dedicate time to understand all the intricacies.

+So, we're designing a simple and intuitive dashboard where researchers can view data relevant to them, their departments, or the institution as a whole.

+Furthermore, the HPCF team needs to be able to accurately predict future resource usage so that we can plan for expansions and refreshes of the infrastructure.
+This project provides information and visualization tools that will assist both researchers and the HPCF team in accomplishing these goals.